tskit-dev/msprime/docs/api.rst

 mutations given a tree sequence and per-site, per-generation mutation probability :math:`\mu` under the infinite sites model.

-Specifically, the methods assume that each pair of lineages merges at rate :math:`1 / (2 N_e)`, and each link which separates ancestral material splits at rate :math:`r`.
-The number of mutations has a conditional Poisson distribution with mean :math:`T \mu`, where :math:`T` is the total branch length in the tree sequence, and each mutation further contributes a factor of :math:`l / T`, where :math:`l` is the branch length on which the mutation could have happened such that it appears on all of the lineages on which it is observed.
-Branch lengths must be stored in generations.

-For both methods, the full history of the sample must be encoded into the tree sequence.
-If the tree sequence is a realisation from the :func:`.simulate` function, then the ``record_full_arg`` setting must have been used to store recombination events, as well as coancestor events without marginal coalescences.
-Sampling probabilities of tree sequences from other sources can also be evaluated provided they contain the same information in the same format.

 .. autofunction:: msprime.log_arg_likelihood

 .. autofunction:: msprime.unnormalised_log_mutation_likelihood

-.. warning:: As the name suggests, the
-    :func:`.unnormalised_log_mutation_likelihood` function returns the
-    probability of the pattern of mutations given the underlying tree sequence and per-site, per-generation mutation probability only up to a combinatorial factor which depends on the configuration of mutations, but not on the tree sequence or other parameters.
-As such, it is only appropriate for use as a relative likelihood function.
-In contrast, the :func:`.log_arg_likelihood` function returns the exact probability of the tree sequence given the effective population size and per-link, per-generation recombination probabilty.

-A recombination probability of zero is a permitted argument, and will return a finite log likelihood if there are no break points in the tree sequence, and a numerican representation of negative infinity, `-float("inf")`, if there are one or more breakpoints.
-Zero mutation probabilities are also permitted, and handled similarly.